tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 - deal with test subscriptions only (shortened periods, etc.)
 - are not charged when making IAP

-NOTE: beta testers can't buy subscription even if it's approved it IC.
+NOTE: beta testers can't buy subscription even if it's approved in IC.

 #### install application from TestFlight